Four Pillars of Sadhana

 Do you prefer another person to walk with?
-Then do so, but the point of a meditation walk is not to socialize, so there shouldn’t be conversations between you and them.
-Socializing is interrupting the purpose of a meditation walk which is reflective awareness.
+Then do so, but the point of a meditational walk is not to socialize, so there shouldn’t be conversations between you and them.
+Socializing is interrupting the purpose of a meditational walk which is reflective awareness.

 Here we go, my friend.
 It’s four miles of Self-discovery that brings peace and renewal to the soul.

 The first mile you may spend some time clearing your mind.
 Look at the world around you and focus on the beauty you behold.
-It’s a wondrous world of miracles that surround you.
+It’s a wondrous world of miracles that surrounds you.